testmunk/docs/ios.rst

 iOS
 ===

 Testmunk iOS enables you to write automated functional testcases that you can run on various iOS devices with different OS versions.
 Our goal is that you are able to reduce your manual testing time tremendeously.
-Following the installation you will be able to write testcases and let them run locally on your emulator and iOS device as well as on a variety of iOS devices over the cloud in the testmunk device lab.
+Following the installation you will be able to write testcases and let them run locally on your simulator and iOS device as well as on a variety of iOS devices over the cloud in the testmunk device lab.

 Installation
 ------------